Skip to main content

 A Tale of Two Patients

-This morning I was reviewing charts for two very different patients.
+This morning I was reviewing charts for 2 very different patients.
 Their stories show why generic advice fails.

 The "Unlimited" CEO